jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (6) The determination may provide for the extension, limitation, variation, cancellation, or revocation of an earlier determination.
 (7) A person affected by a determination made under this section may dispute or challenge the determination under Parts 4A and 8A.
 (8) Within 30 days of issuing a determination under subsection (1), the Commissioner must give notice of the determination to the person or group who applied for the determination.
-(9) Within 30 days of issuing a determination under subsection (1) that is expressed to apply to a class of persons, the Commissioner must publish a notice in a publication chosen by the Commissioner that—
+(9) Within 30 days of issuing a determination under subsection (1) that is expressed to apply to a class of persons, the Commissioner must publish the determination.
-  (a) gives notice that the determination has been issued; and (b) states where copies of the determination can be obtained.

-**Determinations relating to calculation of FIF income using fair dividend rate method**
+**Determinations relating to calculation of FIF income**

 ### 91AAO Determination on type of interest in FIF and use of fair dividend rate method
 (1) For the purposes of section EX 46 of the Income Tax Act 2007, the Commissioner may determine that a type of financial arrangement or excepted financial arrangement is—